blualg/m-ovito/doc/manual/reference/rendering/ospray_renderer.rst

 please visit the website https://www.ospray.org.
 The OSPRay documentation contains more in-depth information on this rendering engine's various parameters.

-The "More Options" (vertical ellipsis) button next to each nummerical parameter opens a context menu with the option to reset each paramter to its default value.
+The "More Options" (vertical ellipsis) button next to each nummerical parameter opens a context menu with the option to reset each parameter to its default value.

 Quality settings
 """"""""""""""""

 Refinement passes
   OSPRay uses a progressive rendering method, which further refines the generated image during each rendering pass.
-  This parameter controls the number of refinement passes to compute (default value: 4).
+  This parameter controls the number of refinement iterations to compute (default value: 4).

 Samples per pixel
-  The number of ray-tracing samples computed per pixel of the output image (default value: 2).
+  The number of ray-tracing samples computed per pixel (default value: 8).
-  Larger values can help reduce aliasing artifacts and will yield better results if the *depth of field* option has been enabled.
+  Larger values can help reduce aliasing artifacts and will yield better results, especially if the *depth of field* option is turned on.

 Ray recursion depth
   The maximum number of recursion steps taken during ray-tracing (default value: 10).
   Normally, 1 or 2 is enough, but when rendering many overlapping semi-transparent objects, a larger recursion depth may be needed.

+Roulette depth
+  Ray recursion depth at which to start Russian roulette termination (default value: 5).

 Denoising filter
-  Applies a denoising filter to the rendered image to reduce Monte Carlo noise inherent to stochastic
-  methods such as path tracing.
+  Applies a denoising filter to the rendered image to reduce Monte Carlo noise inherent to stochastic methods such as path tracing.

 Depth of field